 It's pointless to give students grade-level complex texts if we don't empower students with simple, effective instructional practices like modeling, vocabulary instruction, annotating, and checks for understanding (Mike Schmoker's Focus is baller at explaining this).
 That's why, to me, R.CCR.1 is the perfect complement to R.CCR.10.

-I’m not saying that these instructional practices are going to magically make it so Johnny J. can read Things Fall Apart at 100% comprehension and enjoyment.
-I am saying they are going to give him a shot to struggle and grow as best he can with a text that’s within reach of someone who’s on track for college- and career-readiness.
+I'm not saying that these instructional practices are going to magically make it so Johnny J. can read Things Fall Apart with 100% comprehension and enjoyment.
+I am saying they are going to give him a shot to struggle and grow as best he can with a text that's within reach of someone who's on track for college- and career-readiness.

 3. Go big on argument

 One of the reasons reluctant readers tend to read complex texts in my classroom is because we'll be doing plenty of arguing during and after the reading, and, as my students can tell you, arguers with evidence tend to pwn the heck out of those without.